shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 image: 2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it?.png
 ---

-Receiving a request, saving it into a database, and then publishing a message can be trickier than expected.
-A naive implementation can either lose messages, or even worse publish incorrect messages.
+Receiving a request, saving it into a database, and finally publishing a message can be trickier than expected.
+A naive implementation can either lose messages or, even worse, post incorrect messages.

-Let's take an example where a user signs up, the backend saves this request to the database, and finally publishes a "user-signed-up" message on RabbitMQ.
+Let's look at an example.
+A user registration service allows users to sign up.
-Based on this message, the User Greeter service sends a welcome message to the user, while the Analytics service records a new signup and updates the business dashboards.
+The backend of this system saves this request to a database and publishes a "user-signed-up" message on RabbitMQ.
+Based on this message, the User Greeter service sends a welcome message to the user, while the Analytics service records new signup and updates the business dashboards.

 ![Transactional Outbox: Architecture Example](images/transactional-outbox/architecture-example.png)

-Now, let's focus on the **User Registration Service** and try out several ways to implement the registration action.
+We will focus on the **User Registration Service** and try out several ways to implement the registration action.

 **Implementation 1: Publishing after the user insert transaction finishes**